OiNutter/Obscura/README.md

 	camera.flip([direction]);

 Flips the image across the specified axis.
-If no parameter is passed it will default to 'horizontal', other option is 'vertial'.
+If no parameter is passed it will default to `'horizontal'`, other option is `'vertical'`.

 ###Reflect###